EtomicCheese/Ultimate-Resourcepack-Docs/Ultimate-Resourcepack-Tutorial.md

 }
 ```

-All of the examples above are written in a way that is readable. `Json` doesn't need to look like this, as every `object` can also be in a single line.
+All of the examples above are written in a way that is readable. `Json` doesn't need to look like this, as everything can be written onto a single line.

 ```json
 {"Cheese":{"Is Tasty?":true,"Is Healthy?":false},"Mozzarella Notes": ["Even though Mozzarella is good","I still prefer cheddar"]}